WojtekKamilowski/CI_PP3_TDP/README.md

 [Back to Table Of Contents](#table-of-contents)

 ## Credits
-- menu() function and the while loop from main() based on<a href="https://www.youtube.com/watch?v=_qHGNgJ1EcI&t=1s">YouTube</a>.
+- menu() function and the while loop from main() based on <a href="https://www.youtube.com/watch?v=_qHGNgJ1EcI&t=1s">YouTube</a>.
-- daily_trailer_forecast() function with other functions used based on <a href="https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1">Code Institute</a>.
+- daily_trailer_forecast() function together with other related to it functions used based on <a href="https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1">Code Institute</a>.
 - int_und_haul_cls variable from added_unused_values() function based on <a href="https://stackoverflow.com/questions/2166577/casting-from-a-list-of-lists-of-strings-to-list-of-lists-of-ints-in-python">STACK OVERFLOW</a>.
 - flatten_list(_2d_list) function based on <a href="https://stackabuse.com/python-how-to-flatten-list-of-lists/">Stack Abuse</a>.
 - und_haul_vals and lt_und_data variables from unused_haulage_costs() function based on <a href="https://www.codespeedy.com/print-all-positive-numbers-from-a-list-in-python/#:~:text=Using%20the%20%E2%80%9Clambda%E2%80%9D%20function%3A,list%20of%20all%20positive%20numbers.">CodeSpeedy</a>.